-Table 1: U sing Parliamentary Procedures to Make a Good Me eting The e motions below are listed in order of prece the chart than edence.
-A motio the pending mo e introduce ed if it is hi gher on §2 YOU WANT: YOU SAY: INTERRUPT?
+Table 1: Using Parliamentary Procedures to Make a Good Meeting

+The motions below are listed in order of precedence.
+A motion can be introduced if it is higher on the chart than the pending motion.

+§2 YOU WANT: YOU SAY: INTERRUPT?
 2ND?
 DEBATE?
 AMEND?
 VOTE? §21 Close meeting I move to adjourn No Yes No No Majority §20 Take break I move to recess for No Yes No Yes Majority §19 Register complaint (not disagreement with debate) I rise to a question of privilege Yes No No No None §18 Make follow agenda I call for the orders of the day Yes No No No None §17 Lay aside temporarily I move to lay the question on the table No Yes No No Majority §16 Close debate I move the previous question No Yes No No 2/3 §15 Limit or extend debate I move that debate be limited to No Yes No Yes 2/3 §14 Postpone to a certain time I move to postpone the motion to No Yes Yes Yes Majority §13 Refer to committee I move to refer the motion to No Yes Yes Yes Majority §12 Modify wording of motion I move to amend the motion by No Yes Yes Yes Majority §11 Kill main motion I move that the motion be postponed indefinitely No Yes Yes No Majority §10 Bring business before assembly (a main motion) I move that [or "to"] No Yes Yes Yes Majority

-2. Refers to the relevant section in Robert's Rules of Order should you wish more detail.
+^{2.} Refers to the relevant section in Robert's Rules of Order should you wish more detail.